MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 * Several namespaces have been deprecated as the operations within have been reorganized to other namespaces.
 Programs that use these namespaces will continue to work, and a compile time warning will denote the namespace where the operation is defined.

-* Microsoft.quantum.arithmetic namespace has been normalized to use little endian.
+* The Microsoft.Quantum.Arithmetic namespace has been normalized to use the <xref:microsoft.quantum.arithmetic.littleendian> user-defined type.
 Use the function [BigEndianAsLittleEndian](xref:microsoft.quantum.arithmetic.bigendianaslittleendian) when needed to convert to little endian.

 ## Samples and Bug fixes